ansible/ansible-documentation/docs/docsite/rst/community/steering/community_topics_workflow.rst

 .. note::

-  This is a rough scenario and it can vary depending on a topic's complexity and other nuances, for example, when there is a mass agreement up-front.
+  This is a rough scenario and it can vary depending on a topic's complexity and other nuances, for example, when there is a mass agreement upfront.

 Preparation stage
 -----------------